 Diagnosis of COVID-19: Diagnostic procedures for COVID-19 should follow national or local guidelines.
 It is important to note that a test for SARS-CoV-2 in nasopharyngeal swab can be falsely negative and needs to be repeated if there is a strong clinical suspicion of COVID-19.
-Sequencing for mutated SARS-CoV-2 variants is recommended if such are
+Sequencing for mutated SARS-CoV-2 variants might be useful if such present in the surrounding community.
+It is also important to test for other respiratory viral pathogens including influenza and RSV preferably by multiplex PCR.

-SARS-CoV-2 infected patients: Patients, who are positive for SARS-CoV-2 should not be treated in rooms with laminar air flow or other rooms (HEPA) with positive pressure unless the ventilation can be turned off since airborne transmission is increasingly becoming a concern.
-All patients positive for SARS-CoV-2 in an upper respiratory tract sample should undergo chest imaging, preferably by CT, and evaluation of oxygenation impairment.
+SARS-CoV-2 infected patients: Patients, who are positive for SARS-CoV-2 should not be treated in rooms with laminar air flow or other rooms (HEPA) with positive pressure unless the ventilation can be turned off since airborne transmission is increasingly becoming a concern10.
+All patients positive for SARS-CoV-2 in an upper respiratory tract sample should undergo evaluation of oxygenation impairment and chest imaging, preferably by CT, if signs of lower respiratory tract involvement is present.
 Routine bronchoalveolar lavage (BAL) is not recommended if a patient tested positive for SARS-CoV-2.
 Co-pathogens should be evaluated and treated.

-In the general population, post-acute COVID-19 syndrome is well documented.
+In the general population, post-acute COVID-19 (long COVID) syndrome is well documented.
 While the definition of the post-acute COVID-19 is evolving, a recent interdisciplinary group defined it as persistent symptoms and/or delayed or long-term complications of SARS-CoV-2 infection beyond 4 weeks from the onset of symptoms.
-It is further divided into two categories: (1) subacute or ongoing symptomatic COVID-19, which includes symptoms and abnormalities present from 4-12 weeks beyond acute COVID-19; and (2) chronic or post-COVID-19 syndrome, which includes symptoms and abnormalities persisting or present beyond 12 weeks of the onset of acute COVID-19 and not attributable to alternative diagnoses.
+It is further divided into two categories: (1) subacute or ongoing symptomatic COVID-19, which includes symptoms and abnormalities present from 4-12 weeks beyond acute COVID-19; and (2) chronic or post-COVID-19 syndrome, which includes symptoms and abnormalities persisting or present beyond 12 weeks of the onset of acute COVID-19 and not attributable to alternative diagnoses11.
 Particularly frequent are the pulmonary sequelae, seen in 40-65% of the cases.
 A reduction in diffusion capacity, the most commonly reported physiologic impairment in post-acute COVID-19, is related to the severity of acute illness.
 The frequency and severity of post-acute COVID-19 syndrome in HCT patients is still unknown.
-Studies to address this topic is being initiated by the EBMT.
+Studies to address this topic is being performed by the EBMT.
 Other community-acquired respiratory viruses can cause late respiratory dysfunction in HCT recipients.
 It is therefore recommended to perform spirometry in HCT patients, who have resolved COVID-19.
 It is also important to be watchful for other late consequences that might occur.